mzazon/awesome-cloud-projects/aws/governing-costs-with-tagging/governing-costs-with-tagging.md

    echo "✅ Cost allocation tag guidance provided"
    ```

-   The cost allocation activation process is now initiated, though manual confirmation in the AWS Billing Console may be required.
+   The cost allocation activation process is now initiated, though manual confirmation in the AWS Billing Console is required.
 Once activated, these tags will appear in Cost Explorer reports within 24 hours, enabling detailed cost analysis by tag dimensions.
 This final step completes the integration between operational tagging and financial management systems.

 ## Validation & Testing